The Ben Walton Trust

 The trust was established in 1996 and commemorates Ben Walton and his year-long fight against oral cancer.

-Ben was born at Kitleyknowe, near Carlops, and attended West Linton Primary School and Peebles High School.
+Ben was born at Kittleyknowe, near Carlops, and attended Primary School and Peebles High School.
 Ben attended Aberdeen University where he was studying Honours Psychology; in his final year, at the time of his death on 9 December 1995, he was 22 years old.

 What is oral cancer?